python-discord/infra/local_testing/README.md

 /vagrant/scripts/push-keys  # Push the control VM's ssh key to all nodes

 # run ansible
+cd infra
+# if you're on Windows, the `infra` directory will be mounted with permissions set to 777
+# which ansible will reject as insecure
+# export the below environment variable to force anisble to accept the writable config
+# export ANSIBLE_CONFIG='/home/vagrant/infra/ansible.cfg'
 ansible-playbook playbook.yml --inventory local_testing/hosts.yaml --user vagrant
 ```

 Below are the IPs of the VMs on the VirtualBox network